-The U3A Committee are responsible for ensuring that the U3A remains compliant with data protection requirements and can evidence that it has.
+The u3a Board are responsible for ensuring that the u3a remains compliant with data protection requirements and can evidence that it has.
 For this purpose, those from whom data is required will be asked to provide written consent.
 The evidence of this consent will then be securely held as evidence of compliance.
-The U3A Committee shall ensure that new members joining the Committee receive an induction into how data protection is managed within the U3A and the reasons for this.
-Committee Members shall also stay up to date with guidance and practice within the U3A movement and shall seek additional input from the Third Age Trust National Office should any uncertainties arise.
-The Committee will review data protection and who has access to information on a regular basis as well as reviewing what data is held.
+The u3a Board shall ensure that new members joining the Board receive an induction into how data protection is managed within the u3a and the reasons for this.
+Board Members shall also stay up to date with guidance and practice within the u3a movement and shall seek additional input from the Third Age Trust National Office should any uncertainties arise.
+The Board will review data protection and who has access to information on a regular basis as well as reviewing what data is held.